gpiresML/DTA_DBST/README.md

 # DTA and DBST approaches
-DTA and DBST can be tested
+DTA and DBST can be tested  xxx
-- Read Instructions_DTA_DBST.pdf to check how to to apply DTA and DBST Methods
+- Read **Instructions_DTA_DBST.pdf** to check how to to apply DTA and DBST Methods
+- - Run xxxx